syeda27/MonoRARP/Docs/Offline.md

 components for later online use cases as well.

 ### TODOs:
- * Test the save_output and other methods in `offline_utils.py` and elsewhere to ensure data integrity.
  * Implement a `load` method for each component
    - This can be external to the components, but needed to compare predictions with the ground truth.